 Yogurt: Ayurveda Health Benefits + How To Make Homemade Yogurt AND Digestive Lassi

-by Dr. Arya Krishna | Jun 20, 2017 | Diet + Lifestyle, Healthy Living | Reviewed by Dr. Deepak Bhanot
+by Dr. Arya Krishna | Jun 20, 2017 | Diet & Lifestyle, Healthy Living

 Yogurt is Amla Rasa (sour taste) in Ayurveda.
 It undergoes sour taste conversion after digestion.
 Ayurveda recommends homemade yogurt in cases of constipation, diarrhea, bleeding disorders, nutritional disorders and to increase strength and immunity.

 Yogurt pacifies Vata dosha.
 It generally aggravates Pitta and Kapha however fresh homemade yogurt pacifies Pitta.
 Yogurt is the only fermented food recognized by Ayurveda as sattvic.
-Ayurveda recommends daily usage of freshly prepared yoghurt.
+Ayurveda recommends daily usage of freshly prepared yogurt.
 It should be consumed the same day it is made.

 Other Health Benefits Of Yogurt

 Yogurt has lactic acid bacteria that enhances B and T cells which build up our body’s immune system.
 Yogurt also works as an aphrodisiac and offers various benefits related to sexual health.
-Yogurt has properties that are beneficial for the hair, such as proteins and vitamin B5.
+It has properties that are beneficial for the hair, such as proteins and vitamin B5.
 The protein content present in yogurt strengthens and moisturizes hair and removes annoying dandruff.
 Lactic acid provides soothing and moisturizing effects on the skin, making the skin soft and nourished.
 It is also the best remedy for sunburn.
-It can be applied to reduce pain and redness on the affected area.
+It can be applied to reduce pain and redness in the affected area.

 Yogurt For Babies